daidanlu/ai-rag-demo/README.md

 ### Clear Index API (`POST /api/v1/clear/`)
 A new backend endpoint for resetting the vector index has been added.
+Supports both Qdrant and in-memory modes; typically used after testing ingestion to reset the index.

 - **Qdrant mode:** Drops and recreates the existing collection via REST API
 - **Memory mode:** Clears in-memory vectors and embeddings